Cylinders (iron, steel, Nikasil, Galnikal).

 The 11-11-1-257-092 gasket/shim was specified for the R50/5, R60/5 and the R75/5, when it was desired.
 This is shown clearly in the early fiche, & in the Snabb Katalog, & especially in Euro bulletins from the factory.
 The CR reduction is not the same for all these models, when that gasket/shim is used.
 The REASON for that is due to piston size (you can refer to a compression ratio calculation formula if you are nerdy enough).
 For the R60 series, the reduction is 9.2 to 8.6 in some books, but is actually a reduction to ~8.2; and for the R75 it supposedly reduces the original 9.0 used on some, to 8.5, but that is in error, & the reduction is a bit more, closer to 8.2.

-BMW confused itself even more with some of the descriptions of the -092 and -650 gasket.
+BMW confuses even more with some of the descriptions of the -092 and -650 gaskets.
 This started with the Service Bulletin, issued in Europe, about these gaskets.
 BMW said that both of these gaskets reduced the R60 series bike's compression ratio from 9.2 to 8.6.
-That is not possible with TWO thicknesses!
+That is not possible with two thicknesses!
 In actuality, the 1.2 gasket (-092) reduced the CR by one full point.

 While the R75/5 came with gaskets (obsolete number 11-11-254-084 if I recall correctly), that does NOT mean all the /6 models came with gaskets.

 One of these Service Bulletin's, if you are curious, & this is the one of interest, is dated 2/73 (347).
 The Service Bulletin identification numbers ARE correct.